 Why Cayman is here to stay?

-There are many reasons why the Cayman Islands remains one of the world’s most vibrant offshore financial centres.
+There are many reasons why the Cayman Islands remains one of the world’s most vibrant offshore financial centers.

 This is a brief summary from an article published in the Cayman Funds Magazine as written by the CEO of Cayman Finance, Gonzalo Jalles.
 Here he lists 10 reasons why he believes Cayman has retained its position against intense competition.